Zoom Employees to Return to the Office

 Zoom became a household name and provided a seamless transition to working from home during the pandemic.

-Now, like many other corporations, are asking their employees to return to the office.
+This past summer, like many other corporations, Zoom is asking its employees to return to the office.

 Despite being a champion for working from home during the pandemic, Zoom has announced that employees will be returning to work in the office.